iylim/class-notes/week3/README.md

 ![Agile software development](agile-software-dev.png)

 1. The product owner, along with other __stakeholders__, takes the feedback from the customers and compiles a __backlog__ of features.
-2. Features are built individually and shipped to the customer as soon as they are ready.
+2. Features are built incrementally and shipped to the customer as soon as they are ready.
 This is the __development cycle__
 3. Customer interacts with the new version of the software and provides feedback.
 The feedback can be requesting __new features__ or reporting __bugs__ on older features.
 4. Feedback enters the backlog, and the cycle repeats.